Legal

 Customers will cooperate and comply with

-any civil or criminal investigation regarding content located
+any civil or criminal investigation regarding content

-the following: discovery orders, subpoenas, freeze orders,
+limitation, the following: discovery orders, subpoenas,

-search warrants, information requests, wire taps, electronic
+freeze orders, search warrants, information requests, wire

-intercepts and surveillance, preservation requests, and
+taps, electronic intercepts and surveillance, preservation

-an "Investigation").
-Web Hosts Australia reserves
+entity (each an "Investigation").
+Web Hosts Australia

 Violations of AUP

-Web Hosts Australia may enforce this AUP with or
+Web Hosts Australia may enforce this AUP

-in its sole discretion, including the following:
+necessary in its sole discretion, including the following:

-- Disabling access to a Customer's content that violates
+- Disabling access to a Customer's content that

-this AUP
+violates this AUP

 - Removal of DNS records from Servers